 Mission Statement: To preserve the integrity and reputation of the game and Major League Soccer, and to assist in ensuring player safety.

-The Disciplinary Committee will use the following parameters in determining when it can act:
+The Disciplinary Committee, comprised of three former MLS players, one former MLS coach and one former MLS referee, will use the following parameters in determining when it can act under Video Review:

 - The play in question is, in the unanimous opinion of the Committee from all available video evidence, a clear and unequivocal red card; AND

-- The play in question is of an egregious nature, such that the Committee must act to protect player safety or the integrity of the game.
+- The play in question is, in the unanimous opinion of the Committee, of an egregious or reckless nature, such that the Committee must act to protect player safety or the integrity of the game.

 - If the player receives an additional suspension as supplemental discipline from the Disciplinary Committee on the first caution, the player will serve a multiple game suspension – one (1) game for the automatic suspension from the second yellow plus additional game(s) from the supplemental discipline issued by the Disciplinary Committee.
 Neither card will be applied to his Yellow Card Accumulation total.